shipwright-io/build/docs/proposals/env-vars.md

 #### Story 2

-As a cluster administrator, I need to make sure that the users of my cluster do not use any unsafe environment variable enabled features that exist with the underlying tools used for image management, source code management, or data transfer, when Shipwright runs in the cluster.
+As someone in charge of maintaining `BuildStrategies` and most likely the use of Shipwright across the cluster, I need to make sure that the users of my cluster do not use any unsafe environment variable enabled features that exist with the underlying tools used for image management, source code management, or data transfer, when Shipwright runs in the cluster.

 #### Story 3

-As a cluster administrator, I need to make sure that only approved values for certain environment variables, which in turn control features that exist with the underlying tools used for image management, source code management, or data transfer, are used when
+As someone in charge of maintaining `BuildStrategies` and most likely the use of Shipwright across the cluster, I need to make sure that only approved values for certain environment variables, which in turn control features that exist with the underlying tools used for image management, source code management, or data transfer, are used when
 Shipwright runs in the cluster.